 to verify if this instruction already is already used

-Program Counter (physical address) = CS:IP = code segment*16 + Instruction Pointer (EA effective address)
+Program Counter (physical address) = CS:IP = code segment*16 to have 20 bits + Instruction Pointer (EA effective address)

 BTB Branch Target Buffer

 In the microprocessor architecture the target predictor branch is a functional unit dedicated to prediction

 of the arrival address of a conditioned branch or an unconditional jump before the instruction was